aidankeighron/educational-website/_posts/2025-08-13-Vanilla-Plus-Modding.md

 #### Make the json file for the items appearance

-This will look nearly **identical** to the ones you made for Ruby and Sapphire, there is only one key difference: *tools and weapons of handheld items, not generated ones*
+This will look nearly **identical** to the ones you made for Ruby and Sapphire, there is only one key difference: *tools and weapons of handheld items, not flat generated ones*

 If you do not understand what I said above, I suggest you try to Google for the answer.

 If you are struggling to find anything [read this](https://forums.minecraftforge.net/topic/40899-sword-json-file-help-1102/) but do give a good shot to find resources because there are many out there.

+> HINT:

 #### Add the item and register it